Gagné’s Nine Events of Instruction

 An example of step 4 of Gagné's 9 Events of Instruction.

-Students will be less likely to become bored and disengaged when multimedia is employed.
-Think about it – would you rather be in a classroom where the instructor stands at the front of the room and lectures for the entire class or would you rather be in a classroom where the instructor uses varying methods of teaching including the use of videos, class discussion, and gamified activities?
+Students will be less likely to become bored and disengaged with multimedia instruction.
+Think about it – would you rather be in a classroom where the instructor stands at the front of the room and lectures for the entire class?
+Or, would you rather be in a classroom where the instructor uses lecture slides, videos, class discussions, gamification, and a variety of additional teaching methods?

 5. Provide Guidance